All things are possible for one who believes – Mark 9:23

-All year groups have a number of curriculum linked on-site visitors (e.g. a Roman Soldier, a Viking visitor and ZooLab), local visits (e.g. church services, Tilford fieldwork, Islamabad Mosque) and planned day long trips (e.g. Butser Farm, Winchester Science Centre, Mandir Temple, add South Downs Planetarium).
+All year groups have a number of curriculum linked on-site visitors (e.g. a Roman Soldier, a Viking visitor and ZooLab), local visits (e.g. church services, Tilford fieldwork, Islamabad Mosque) and planned day long trips (e.g. Butser Farm, Winchester Science Centre, add South Downs Planetarium).

-As a Church of England school we have regular visits from our local vicar (John Morris) and his supporting youth team.
+As a Church of England school we have regular visits from our local vicars and their supporting youth team.
 We also welcome in the local church team to run interactive assemblies and workshops for all children, helping them to develop their understanding of the Christian faith.

 In addition, a residential visit is also offered to all year groups at Waverley Abbey